Trauma-Informed Therapy Course

 The aim is to help learners develop and evidence the ability to:

-• Demonstrate a multi-disciplinary perspective of trauma, including physiology, psychology, neurobiology and sociological perspectives;
+• Demonstrate a multidisciplinary perspective of trauma, including physiology, psychology, neurobiology and sociological perspectives

-• Conduct a trauma informed assessment in simulated practice under faculty supervision;
+• Conduct a trauma-informed assessment in simulated practice under faculty supervision

-• Evaluate the clinical implications of working with trauma in psychotherapy.
+• Evaluate the clinical implications of working with trauma in psychotherapy

 Blended Learning Delivery

-This programme is delivered via blended learning, whereby students rotate monthly between onsite and online.
-Onsite classes take place in our Tallaght Campus.
-Our blended learning classes are run as tutorials, that involve students and their lecturer logging into our online learning platform Moodle and use the online portal Zoom™ simultaneously.
+This course is delivered through blended learning, with students rotating monthly between onsite and online classes.
+Onsite classes take place in our Tallaght campus.
+Our blended learning classes are run as tutorials, which involve students and their lecturer logging in to our online learning platform and using Zoom simultaneously.

-Zoom™ provides and integrative online environment for students and Lecturers to interact and engage in the learning.
-This platform facilitates discussion polls, sharing of slides, videos resources and much, much more.
+Zoom provides an integrative online environment for students and lecturers to interact and engage in learning.
+It facilitates discussion polls, slide sharing, videos, resource sharing and much more.
+To foster more intimate learning environments, breakout rooms are also used, enabling safe, experiential triadic learning.

-All of our sessions are accessible through computer and mobile devices and we have a structured and robust technology department to support all faculty and students through their online learning journey.
-To encourage flexibility, and the best practice, we also record all our sessions, these are made accessible only to the students in that class to review content whenever is convenient to them!
+All our sessions are accessible on computers and mobile devices, and our dedicated IT department supports faculty and students throughout their online learning journey.
+To promote flexibility and best practice, all sessions are recorded and made accessible exclusively to students enrolled in the class for review at their convenience.

 Assessment

-Validation and Accreditation of Award
+Validation and Accreditation

 QQI